 - Are there any SHFL Volunteer roles other than working directly with victims?

-Yes, Safe Harbors needs help in the areas of fundraising, outreach, event organizing and various office related tasks.
+Yes, Safe Harbors occasionally needs help in the areas of fundraising, outreach, event organizing and various office related tasks.

 - What is the time commitment?